pantheon-systems/documentation/source/content/guides/autopilot/03-enable-autopilot.md

 ### Update Destination & Frequency

 You can determine how often Autopilot runs and select where you want successful updates deployed in the Destination and Frequency section.
+Deployment options are:

+- Dev
+- Test
+- Live
+- Do Not Deploy
+   - Your updates will be tested but not deployed to any environment if you select this option.
+This stops updates at the Autopilot Multidev.
+Your updates will appear under **Ready to Deploy** if the updates pass VRT.
+Your updates will appear under **Needs Review** if the updates fail VRT.
+The updates must be deployed manually from either location.

 Some selection options are grayed out for customers with Gold plans.
 Only customers with Platinum and Diamond plans have the ability to choose a setting for each option.